Tigers at two different tournaments to start fall season.

 Photos from Memphis' 4-3 win over Drake in the 2014 NCAA Men's Tennis Championships.

-Heading in to his 10th season as the head coach of the University of Memphis men's tennis program, Paul Goebel has elevated the Tigers' program to unprecedented heights.
+After 10 seasons at the helm of the University of Memphis men's tennis program, Paul Goebel has elevated the Tigers' program to unprecedented heights with high expectations for 2014-15.

-Already this season, the Tigers have established a number of program benchmarks.
+Last season, the Tigers established a number of program benchmarks.
 The doubles team of David O'Hare and Joe Salisbury started the spring dual season ranked No. 3 in the country, the highest-ever national ranking for a Tigers' doubles tandem.
 The duo became just the third Memphis doubles entry to qualify for the main draw of the ITA All-American, where they strung together a run to the quarterfinals, the deepest a Memphis entry has ever gone in the draw.
 Less than two weeks later, the duo became the first Tigers in program history to defeat the No. 1 ranked doubles team in the country when they upset the team of Mikelis Libietis and Hunter Reese of Tennessee, 8-4, in the semifinals of the ITA Ohio Valley Regionals in Knoxville.
 They went on to win the ITA Regional doubles crown, another program first, qualifying for the ITA Intercollegiate Indoor Championships, where they advanced to the Round of 16.
+The duo closed out their impressive collegiate careers by appearing in the NCAA Doubles draw.

-Memphis enters the 2014 spring dual season with some major team momentum as well.
+Memphis entered the 2014 spring dual season with some major team momentum as well.
 After making its first-ever NCAA tournament appearance in 2012, the Tigers won two matches in the 2013 NCAA tournament, making the program's first-ever appearance in the Round of 16 and finishing the season ranked No. 20 in the country, the program's highest-ever team ranking.
+Memphis would head in to the 2014 NCAA tournament against a familiar foe, Drake University, defeating the Bulldogs in a 4-3 thriller, advancing to the NCAA Second Round for a second straight season.

 Individually, the Tigers captured a program-best 10 conference post season honors, including sophomore Connor Glennon earning the Conference USA Player of the Year award and Goebel earning his second conference coach of the year honor.
 Juniors David O'Hare and Joe Salisbury were named first team, all-conference in doubles, while Glennon and junior Cedric De Zutter earned second team all-conference doubles honors.
 In singles play, Glennon was named first team, while Salisbury and junior Johnny Grimal were named second team in singles play.
 Salisbury also grabbed an academic honor, being voted to the conference's all-academic team.